WSRQ-FM

 WSRQ-FM (106.9 MHz) is a radio station licensed to Zolfo Springs, in rural Hardee County, part of Florida's Heartland.
-It simulcasts a classic hits format with sister station WSRQ 1220 AM, playing the top songs of the 1960s, 70s and 80s.
+It simulcasts a classic hits format with WSRQ (1220 AM) in Sarasota, playing the top songs of the 1960s, 1970s and 1980s.
 Its studio facilities are near downtown Sarasota.

 WSRQ-FM is a Class A FM station, with an effective radiated power (ERP) of 5,000 watts.
 Its coverage area includes Hardee, DeSoto, and Highlands counties, serving the communities of Wauchula, Zolfo Springs, Arcadia, Sebring, Avon Park, and Lake Placid.